Threads (1984 film): Production and themes

 Jackson hired Barry Hines to write the script because of his political awareness.
 The relationship between the two was strained on several occasions, as Hines spent much of his time on set, and apparently disliked Jackson on account of his middle class upbringing.
 They also disagreed about Paul Vaughan's narration, which Hines felt was detrimental to the drama.
-As part of their research, the two spent a week at the Home Office training centre for "official survivors" in Easingwold which, according to Hines, showed just "how disorganised [post-war reconstruction] would be."
+As part of their research, the two spent a week at the Home Office training centre for "official survivors" in Easingwold which, according to Hines, showed just "how disorganised [post-war reconstruction] would be".
+A subsequent request by Jackson for the Home Office to provide him with a copy of the training notes was approved on the basis that refusal "could cause offence and give the impression that [the Home Office] had something to hide", with a similar logic underpinning the decision to give him the full and unredacted notes.

 Auditions were advertised in The Star, and took place in the ballroom of Sheffield City Hall, where 1,100 candidates turned up.
 Extras were chosen on the basis of height and age, and were all told to look "miserable" and to wear ragged clothes; the majority were CND supporters.
-The makeup for extras playing third-degree-burn victims consisted of Rice Krispies and tomato ketchup.
+The makeup for extras playing third-degree-burn victims consisted of Rice Krispies and tomato ketchup, while the prop umbilical cord that Ruth bites through after giving birth to Jane was made from liquorice.
 The scenes taking place six weeks after the attack were shot at Curbar Edge in the Peak District National Park; because weather conditions were considered too fine to pass off as a nuclear winter, stage snow had to be spread around the rocks and heather, and cameramen installed light filters on their equipment to block out the sunlight.
-Although Jackson initially considered casting actors from Granada Television's Coronation Street, he later decided to take a neorealist approach, and opted to cast relatively unknown actors in order to heighten the film's impact through the use of characters the audience could relate to.
+Although Jackson initially considered casting actors from Granada Television's Coronation Street, he later decided to take a neorealist approach, and opted to cast relatively unknown actors to heighten the film's impact through the use of characters the audience could relate to.
+He also made an effort to leave some things (such as the exact state of Jane's baby) unseen, "to let images and emotion happen in people's minds, or rather in the extensions of their imaginations" and so enhance the horror effect.

-In order for the horror of Threads to work, Jackson made an effort to leave some things unseen: "to let images and emotion happen in people's minds, or rather in the extensions of their imaginations."
-He later recalled that while BBC productions would usually be followed by phone calls of congratulations from friends or colleagues immediately after airing, no such calls came after the first screening of Threads.
-Jackson later "realised...that people had just sat there thinking about it, in many cases not sleeping or being able to talk."
-He stated that he had it on good authority that Ronald Reagan watched the film when it aired in the US.
-Along with Hines, Jackson also received a letter of praise from Labour leader Neil Kinnock, stating "the dangers of complacency are much greater than any risks of knowledge."

-Broadcast and release history
+The circumstances in which Jane's child is conceived towards the end of the film have been interpreted as rape.
+The screenplay states that "their wrestling turns sexual, and we hear JANE exclaiming as they have crude intercourse."